 - Law & Order and some of its spin-offs routinely end their opening credits with the four main principals striding purposefully down a corridor together, presumably because that's where the courthouse vending machine is.

-- Its A Living/Making a Living started off its credits with its waitresses all joining up to merrily walk arm in arm toward the big steel skyscraper atop which sat the luxury restaurant they worked in.
+- It's a Living/Making a Living started off its credits with its waitresses all joining up to merrily walk arm in arm toward the big steel skyscraper atop which sat the luxury restaurant they worked in.
 The show's troubled history and revolving door cast meant this artificial scene was reshot more than once.

-- The opening of Charlies Angels originally included the three angels, Jill, Sabrina, and Kelly, walking together toward the camera partway through the credits—the premise being that the three left police work together to work for Charles Townsend.
+- The opening of Charlie's Angels originally included the three angels, Jill, Sabrina, and Kelly, walking together toward the camera partway through the credits—the premise being that the three left police work together to work for Charles Townsend.
 When Jill was replaced by Kris (Cheryl Ladd), this was reshot with Sabrina and Kelly walking together, and Kris coming in from the side to join them.
 And so on.

 - The sprawling cast of Soap required three cast pictures in the opening credits — the Tates, the Campbells, and all of them together.
 This had to be redone more than once because of cast changes, resulting in different gags: first a fight breaks out among the characters, then another version had the ceiling collapse on them as they stiffly pose, then a return to the fight idea.

-- The second round of credits for Eight Is Enough involved, somewhat plausibly, the Bradford brood forming a human pyramid under the show's cascading title, which then collapses.
-But the real awkward posing comes just a bit later, as the odd number of alphabetical-order "other" cast members ends up putting Willie Aames backed up against a wall pretending to share a laugh with two of his on-screen siblings, Dianne Kay and Connie Newton.
+- The second round of credits for Eight is Enough involved, somewhat plausibly, the Bradford brood forming a human pyramid under the show's cascading title, which then collapses.
+But the real awkward posing comes just a bit later, as the odd number of alphabetical-order co-starring cast members ends up putting Willie Aames backed up against a wall pretending to share a laugh with two of his on-screen siblings, Dianne Kay and Connie Newton.

 - The beginning and end of the Growing Pains opening credits showed the Seavers standing together outside their house for a family portrait.
 The reprise changed every year, as the characters went back into the house leaving one of them to mug for the camera.